ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.rst

 Distributed progress bars (tqdm)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using `tqdm <https://tqdm.github.io>`__ in Ray remote tasks or actors, you may notice that the progress bar output is corrupted.
-To avoid this problem, you can use the Ray distributed tqdm implementation at ``ray.experimental.tqdm_ray``:
+When using `tqdm <https://tqdm.github.io>`__ in Ray remote Tasks or Actors, you may notice that the progress bar output is corrupted.
+To avoid this problem, use the Ray distributed tqdm implementation at ``ray.experimental.tqdm_ray``:

 .. literalinclude:: /ray-core/doc_code/tqdm.py

 This tqdm implementation works as follows:

-1. The ``tqdm_ray`` module translates TQDM calls into special json log messages written to worker stdout.
+1. The ``tqdm_ray`` module translates TQDM calls into special JSON log messages written to worker stdout.
 2. The Ray log monitor, instead of copying these log messages directly to the driver stdout, routes these messages to a tqdm singleton.
-3. The tqdm singleton determines the positions of progress bars from various Ray tasks / actors, ensuring they don't collide or conflict with each other.
+3. The tqdm singleton determines the positions of progress bars from various Ray tasks or actors, ensuring they don't collide or conflict with each other.

 Limitations:

 - Only a subset of tqdm functionality is supported.
 Refer to the ray_tqdm `implementation <https://github.com/ray-project/ray/blob/master/python/ray/experimental/tqdm_ray.py>`__ for more details.
 - Performance may be poor if there are more than a couple thousand updates per second (updates are not batched).

-By default, the builtin print will also be patched to use `ray.experimental.tqdm_ray.safe_print` when `tqdm_ray` is used.
+By default, the built-in print is also patched to use `ray.experimental.tqdm_ray.safe_print` when `tqdm_ray` is used.
 This avoids progress bar corruption on driver print statements.
 To disable this, set `RAY_TQDM_PATCH_PRINT=0`.

 .. _customize-worker-loggers: